MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-312.md

 Please include your data sources and URLs
 -->

-As a procurement analyst, use the report to:
+Procurement analysts use the report to:

-* Monitor vendor performance - The report provides a comprehensive view of purchase statistics for each vendor over a period of time.
-You can use this information to monitor vendor performance and identify any discrepancies in pricing or delivery timelines.
+* Monitor vendor performance.
+The report provides a comprehensive view of purchase statistics for each vendor over a period of time.
+Use this information to monitor vendor performance and identify discrepancies in pricing or delivery timelines.
-* Evaluate vendor discounts - The report includes information on payment discounts taken and lost.
-You can use this information to evaluate vendor discounts and identify any potential opportunities for cost savings.
+* Evaluate vendor discounts.
+The report includes information on payment discounts taken and lost.
+Use this information to evaluate vendor discounts and identify opportunities to save cost.

-As an accounts payable clerk, use the report to:
+Accounts payable specialists use the report to:

-* Manage vendor payments - The report provides a quick look-up of posted payments, discounts, and other transactions for a given vendor.
-You can use this information to manage vendor payments effectively and avoid any potential disputes with vendors.
+* Manage vendor payments.
+The report provides a quick look-up of posted payments, discounts, and other transactions for a vendor.
+Use this information to manage vendor payments and avoid disputes with vendors.

-As a controller, use the report to:
+Controllers use the report to:

-* Forecast cash flow - The report provides a comprehensive view of purchase statistics for each vendor over a period of time.
-You can use this information to forecast cash flow, identify potential cashflow issues, and take necessary actions to avoid any disruptions in cash flow.
+* Forecast cash flow.
+The report provides a comprehensive view of purchase statistics for each vendor over a period of time.
+Use this information to forecast cash flow, identify potential cashflow issues, and take action to avoid disruptions in cash flow.

 ## Try the report